montyaggie/tamufeed.js/README.md

         }//tamufeed
     </script>

+For #2, the templates can be copied verbatim out of the `synchronous.html` sample.
+Make sure they're above the things in the next two steps.

-Here is an example of #2:
+Here is an example of #3:

     <script src="//ajax.googleapis.com/ajax/libs/jquery/1.8.2/jquery.min.js"></script>
     <script src="https://www.google.com/jsapi?key=YOUR_GOOGLE_API_KEY_HERE"></script>
     <script src="/path/on/your/server/to/tamufeed.js" charset="utf-8"></script>

-For #3, the templates can be copied verbatim out of the synchronous.html sample.

-When you've got things at full function, remove your reliance on the scripts, styles or graphics hosted on *our* demo [server](http://cllacdn.tamu.edu/html/home.html).
-Do not use our bandwidth;
-thanks for using **your own web server** for hosting your copy of social media icons, JavaScript, etc.

-For #4, make sure that you copy the bottom most `<script>` block to the bottom of your own HTML.
-You'll see conditionals there that test that you got the dependencies and script loaded; you can leave those in without any material performance hit.
+For #4, make sure that you copy the bottom-most `<script>` block to the bottom of your own HTML's body.
+You'll see conditionals there that test that you got the dependencies and script loaded—you can leave those in without any material performance hit.
 Or you can remove them after your successful integration.

+When you've got things running, remove your reliance on the files, styles & graphics hosted on *our* demo [server](http://cllacdn.tamu.edu/html/home.html).
+Do not use our bandwidth.
+Thanks for using **your own web server** for hosting your copy of social media icons, JavaScripts, et cetera.

 ### High Performance integration